codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Combining-tags--ids-and-classes--continued--c0f8.md

 We need to target the descendants of `#header-nav` and the ones of `#footer-nav` independantly.

-There are two ways in css to target the descendants :
+There are two ways in CSS to target the descendants:

-1) Descendant selector syntax
+1) Descendant selector syntax.
-2) Children selector syntax
+2) Children selector syntax.

 ### 1) Descendant selector syntax.

 In css, if we want to target the descendants, it's pretty simple, just use a space sign : ` `.

-So if we want to target the li that are descendants of #header-nav, just write :
+So if we want to target the li that are descendants of #header-nav, just write:

 ```css
 #header-nav li {